 Chetty et al. (2014b) noticed there is a large variation in mobility across U.S. states.
 When they regress the absolute mobility on both the areas’ fraction of single-parent families and share of black residents, the latter is no longer correlated with mobility.
 Single parent, rather than race, accounts for absolute upward mobility among Blacks.

 Chetty et al. (2020) examined the most plausible factors of the BW mobility gap using data from the Census 2000 and 2010 and data from federal income tax returns between 1989 and 2015.
 Blacks have relative mobility comparable to Whites but lower absolute mobility.
-Even when moving across the parental income distribution, similar gap is observed.
+Even when moving across the parental income distribution, a similar gap is observed.
 Blacks with parental income at the 25th percentile earn 12.6 less while at the top 1% Blacks still earn 12.4 less than Whites.

 The authors believed the situation of Black men is concerning because Black women won’t be able to close the gap if they are less likely to be married and have lower levels of household income because Black men earn much less than White men.
 Therefore, they evaluate one by one the other most likely factors of the BW gap when controlling for parent income.

 The first control is marital status.
-They evaluate its effect by looking at individual incomes (i.e., excluding spousal income) and found that the gap is about 5 percentiles as opposed to 13 in household income.
+They evaluated its effect by looking at individual incomes (i.e., excluding spousal income) and found that the gap is about 5 percentiles as opposed to 13 in household income.
 Strong effect?
 No, because a gloomy picture emerges after gender split.
 Black men earn 11 percentiles less than White men while Black women earn 1 percentile more than White women.
 There is no gap in wage rates or hours of work or even employment rates between Black and White women, and marital status only reduces the gap by 0.7 percentile or less among men.

 One other important control is incarceration.
 Yet among Black men born to parents in the top 1%, their earnings ranks are still 10.2 percentiles below White men.
 Incarceration also fails to explain outcome disparities observed at younger age such as high school dropout rates.